davidalecrim1/payment-splitter/README.md

 - [x] Add CSV upload and processing in the API (requirement 5).
 - [x] Fix the bug of float values in the expenses when calculate the balance.
 - [x] Write E2E tests on the API using Jest.
-- [ ] Consider a Event Driven Design for Email Notifications.
+- [x] Consider a Event Driven Design for Email Notifications.
+- [ ] Add unit tests to validate the domain events design for email notifications.
 - [ ] Add Email Notifications with a Fake Message Queue (Event Driven).
 See the impacts in the current domain mode.
 - [ ] Make the unit and E2E tests more reusable and apply refactor techniques in them.
 - [ ] Add a DynamoDB for persistance in AWS instead of FakeGroupRepository.